 Click here to search Yahoo Groups.

-Speaking of Google, check out these 3 Reasons Why Authors Need Google+.
+Speaking of Google, check out these 3 Reasons Why Authors Need Google+ by Chris Robley of BookBaby and How to Build an Author Platform on Google+ by Tony Riches.

 LAUNCH A CROWDFUNDING CAMPAIGN